 Birken, S.A., Rohweder, C.L., Powell, B.J. et al. T-CaST: an implementation theory comparison and selection tool.
 Implementation Sci 13, 143 (2018) doi:10.1186/s13012-018-0836-4

 +/-What are some important considerations when combining multiple D&I Models?

 - Before assigning roles and operational definitions to each model, you need to address the potential need for adaptations to local context and specific purposes.
 The separate section on Adapt can help with these steps.

 - Combining models can increase the complexity of your work.
 Usually you do not want to attempt to combine more than two models in a single study.

 - You should clearly identify the role of model you select - each might address different issues and fit different parts of your logic model.
 You will need to provide a rationale for use of each model and why you chose this particular combination.

-- You do not want to confuse reviewers or have multiple models for the same purpose (unless of course, you are specifically testing one model versus another).
+- If you include multiple models for the same purpose, it may confuse readers/reviewers (unless, you are specifically testing one model versus another).

 - You should provide description on how and when the various constructs will be operationalized in the course of the project.
 The Use section can provide you with guidance on how to make sure that your models are well integrated throughout the entire project.

 +/-What are some examples of combination of multiple D&I models?

 A few publications describing common combinations of models are listed below: